 An external stored procedure that is called when a trigger is fired can only execute SQL statements that are allowed as triggered action statements.

-Other statements result in Teradata Database returning a failure message to the external stored procedure.
+Other statements result in the system returning a failure message to the external stored procedure.
 An external stored procedure that receives such a message has an opportunity to post the error and close any external files or disconnect any connections it established.
 The only remaining course of action is for it to return.

 |IF the external stored procedure receives a failure message and …||THEN the triggering request is terminated and …|